konsoletyper/teavm-site/_docs/flavour/form-validation.md

 * To be compatible with any UI library and CSS framework.
 * To not force users to follow certain guidelines, let them follow their guidelines instead.
-* To be type safe, as well as the whole framework.
+* To be type safe, like the rest of the framework.
 * To be flexible.

-Validation components are components for template engine, therefore they can only be used from HTML templates.
+Validation components are components for the template engine, therefore they can only be used from HTML templates.

 # Usage

-To start using validation components, you should first include corresponding component package to template.
+To start using validation components, you should first include the corresponding component package in the template.
-Additionally, importing `Converter` interface may be useful:
+Additionally, importing the `Converter` interface may be useful:

 ```html
 <?import org.teavm.flavour.validation.Converter?>